Marcia Wallace

-The Batesville Area Arts Council presents house/Home, an exhibition by Victoria Hutcheson, from January 20 to March 6, 2026.
-Please join us Friday, February 20, from 5 to 7 p.m. for a reception and brief artist talk at 6 p.m.
-This exhibition is sponsored by Batesville Printing.
+The Batesville Area Arts Council presents Small Gestures, an exhibition by Marcia Wallace, from June 16 to July 31, 2026.
+Join us Friday, July 10 from 5-7 p.m. for the reception, and a brief artist talk at 6 p.m.
+This exhibition is sponsored by White River Health.

 Artist Statement